build-trust/ockam/documentation/guides/rust/README.md

-# End-to-End Secure Communication for Distributed Applications
+# Build End-to-End Encrypted, Secure Channels

 In this step-by-step guide we’ll learn how to build mutually-authenticated, end-to-end encrypted, secure messaging channels that protect en-route messages against eavesdropping, tampering, and forgery.